 Development Status

-A number of protein and peptide drug conjugates such as insulin and Exendin-4, have been prepared and tested.
+Drug conjugates such as insulin and Exendin-4, have been prepared and tested.
 The joint team performed numerous in vitro work to characterize the biophysical aspects of the probe ligated target protein and their capacity to bind with albumin.
 Additional animal model work in mice was performed to show that the conjugated-proteins exhibited extended in-vivo half-lives compared to the native proteins without negatively affecting their pharmacological activity.